 6 – Sweet Automation

 As we mentioned above, Cheese is an excellent beginner’s strain, and you can make things even easier with automation.
-Even in a beginner’s setup, you will benefit from a 24-hour timer for the light and an adjustable thermostat switch for your fan system.
-When your plants are in the vegetative stage, they need at least 18 hours of light per day.
+You will benefit from a 24-hour timer for the light and an adjustable thermostat switch for your fan system.
+Remember, when your plants are in the vegetative stage, they need at least 18 hours of light per day.

 7 – Screen of Green (SCROG)

-As Cheese is an indica, it errs towards the bushy side when you grow it.
+As Cheese is an indica, it remains bushy in shape when you grow it.
 As a result, there is a risk of your crop developing bud rot or mold if exposed to excessive moisture.
-It is also important to consider trimming and pruning the plant if necessary.
-You can control the way in which Cheese grows by adopting the Screen of Green training method.
+It is also essential to consider trimming and pruning the plant if necessary.
+You can control how Cheese grows by adopting the Screen of Green training method.

 8 – Soil or Hydroponics?

-To be honest, Cheese grows well using either one.
-Soil is the traditional option and has been used successfully for thousands of years.
-As a beginner, it is okay to purchase premium-grade potting soil as long as there isn’t any chemical fertilizer inside it.
+The good news is that the Cheese strain grows well using either one.
+As a beginner, you can purchase premium-grade potting soil as long as there isn’t any chemical fertilizer inside it.
 Organic ‘super’ soil is among the best options money can buy.
-Once you learn more about soil, you can create your own using materials including worm castings, bat guano, and wood ash.
+You can create your own using materials including worm castings, bat guano, and wood ash with more experience.

 Hydroponic growing involves using something other than soil as a growing medium.
 Popular options include Rockwool and coco coir.
-If you use a hydroponic system, you are in complete control of your crop’s nutrient intake; not an ideal scenario for a novice grower.
+If you use a hydroponic system, you are in complete control of your crop’s nutrient intake.
+Therefore, a hydroponic setup is more suitable for an experienced cannabis grower.

 There is also a slight difference in ideal pH levels for soil and hydroponics.
 Typically, when you grow any marijuana strain in soil, you need to keep the pH between 6.0 and 6.8.
 Hydroponically grown weed responds better to slightly more acidic conditions and has a broad range of 5.5 to 6.5.
 However, you will get better results if you keep the pH between 5.5 and 5.8.